Hero image

 (0)

-What’s included?
+New online service coming soon with FREE downloads (including this resource) available!
+For more information visit https://alphabetlearning.online What’s included?
 This download includes x1 sheet in portrait orientation to practise counting and matching tens and ones/units images with numeral labels for numbers up to 32.
+What’s it for?
+This resource is to practise counting tens and ones images (to 32) and match these with the correct number label by writing OR cutting and sticking.
 Who’s it for?
 This resource has been designed for pupils in years one and two as well as older students needing additional learning support.
 This resource has been designed give learners the opportunity to count tens and ones images (to 32) and match these with the correct numeral label by cutting and sticking (ten numbers) and writing the numerals for two - the last images on the left/right.
 Resource layout Learners write their name at the side (right), then cut out ten numeral labels at the base of the sheet (following along dotted lines) and label the images correctly - according to how many tens/ones are featured.
 The last two labels need to be written - a pencil indicates which two boxes to write in.
 Pale grey boxes indicate where to ‘stick’ the numeral label answers.
 Important message… ANY issues with any of this please don’t hesitate to let me know - I am happy to make changes.
 Feedback would be wonderful - thank you!
-New online service coming soon with FREE downloads (including this resource) available!
-Register your interest now and be first in line for significant early bird discounts at https://alphabetlearning.online

 alphabetlearningalphabetlearning